Should I pay off my mortgage early?

 Mortgage overpayment calculators empower homeowners to forecast their financial landscape after making extra payments.
 Enter your current mortgage details, including the outstanding balance, interest rate, and remaining term, into a calculator.

 Next, specify the amount of the additional payment.
 The calculator will then illustrate how these extra payments shorten the mortgage term and reduce the total interest paid.
-Remember, even small additional payments can significantly impact your mortgage's lifespan and cost.
+Remember, even small additional payments can impact your mortgage's lifespan and cost.

 Estimating savings over time

-Understanding the long-term benefits of early mortgage repayment requires a clear view of potential savings.
 Start by comparing your mortgage's remaining interest with the interest you'll incur after making extra payments.
 Consider the difference over the entire mortgage term.

-It's essential to recognize that savings are not just immediate but accumulate over time.
+You should know that savings are not just immediate but accumulate over time.
 This analysis provides a tangible insight into how early repayment can transform your financial trajectory, making it an invaluable tool for forward-thinking homeowners.

 Prepayment penalties are fees charged by lenders when you pay off your mortgage early.
 Not all mortgages in the UK have these penalties, but many do.
 The reason behind these charges is simple: lenders expect a certain amount of interest from your loan.
 If you pay early, they lose this expected income.
 The penalties can be a percentage of the mortgage balance or a set number of months' interest.